 Using the assignee names, I classify assignees into four categories: firms, universities and hospitals, government agencies, and individuals.
 At certain points in the paper I will also distinguish between patents assigned to OSRD contractors (i.e., assignees which were performing R&D for the war effort) and non-contractors, which were identified from the archival records of the OSRD.
-Appendix A describes in more detail how these data were prepared, as well as additional steps taken to improve the quality of the data on serials, filing dates, and assignee names.
+Concurrent with these efforts, I also identify all patents associated with the Manhattan Project research program and exclude them from the analysis below, as both the narrative history and the data suggest that these patents were not only secret, but also exempted from the 1945 rescinding order.9 Appendix A